 - Students pledge not to lie, cheat, or steal, and they hold one another accountable through an entirely student-run Honor Code.

-- Roll Lynx Roll!
-The Southern Athletic Association awarded Rhodes the 2015 President’s Trophy for overall best varsity athletic program in the conference.
-Rhodes also had the highest number of students on the 2015 SAA Student-Athlete Academic Honor Roll.
+- The Southern Athletic Association awarded Rhodes the 2017-18 Commissioner’s Cup for overall best varsity athletic program in the conference.
+Rhodes also had the highest number of students on the most recent SAA Student-Athlete Academic Honor Roll.

 - The Rhodes Mock Trial team has placed in the nation’s “top ten” on 25 occasions and won the national title four times.
 They also hold the current record for consecutive national championship tournament appearances.
 Rhodes is one of only four schools to have won consecutive national titles and is the only school to have accomplished that feat twice.
 In 2018, they were the only program with both A and B teams ranked in the top 20.
 In 2019, they were the runner-up at the national championship.

 - For two years in a row, Rhodes was named America’s #1 Service-Oriented College by Newsweek magazine.
 In addition, Rhodes regularly garners accolades from the Princeton Review, U.S. News and World Report, Forbes, the Washington Post, and Fiske’s Guide to Colleges.